• Image field 45

 -Earn college credit

--Network with professionals and learn about local job opportunities
+-Network with professionals and learn about local career opportunities

 Schedule & Structure

-Interns build a consistent schedule based on availability.
+Interns develop a consistent schedule based on availability and program needs.

 Essential Intern Functions